 Libraries are essential for connection, and through One Book | One Minnesota, libraries across the state will connect their communities through stories.
 The program aims to bring Minnesotans closer together during this time of distance and adversity.

-One Book: Second Chapter
+One Book: Third Chapter

 One Book | One Minnesota is presented by The Friends of the Saint Paul Public Library, as the Minnesota Center for the Book, in partnership with State Library Services.
 Program partners also include Council of Regional Public Library System Administrators, Minitex (a joint program of the University of Minnesota and the Minnesota Office of Higher Education), the Minnesota Department of Education, and Minnesota Historical Society Press.